What System Removes Waste from the Body and How

 Skin structure with upper and lower layers, hair, and other tissues.
 (Courtesy NIH)

-Hence, sweating is a natural physiological process to regulate body temperature.
-If we tried to avoid sweating by use of an air-conditioned room or other cooling methods, the burden of waste removal lies in the kidney.
-So, filtration and elimination increase the load on the kidneys, which leads to their damage in the long run.
+• If we tried to avoid sweating by using an air-conditioned room or other cooling methods, the burden of waste removal lies on the kidneys.

-Even in case of poisoning, the blood is decontaminated by the expulsion of toxin through urine.
-Hence the toxin elimination is hastened by either alkalinization or acidification of the urine.
+• Even in the case of poisoning, the blood is decontaminated by the expulsion of toxins through urine.

-Liver: It is another major organ of excretion.
-It metabolizes an insoluble substance, biological molecules like the hormones, enzymes, etc. The water-insoluble forms are converted to water-soluble forms.
-These then released into the blood for expulsion through kidneys are into the intestine for expulsion through feces.
+• These are then released into the blood for expulsion through the kidneys or into the intestine for expulsion through feces.

-All the food and drugs we take enter the liver from the intestine.
-Here, they undergo first-pass metabolism, which could lead to the identification of toxins and waste.
-Also, the waste in blood also is metabolized in the liver for expulsion.
+Here, they undergo first-pass metabolism, which could lead to the elimination of toxins and waste.

 Besides the above, saliva and tears are also involved in excretion.
-Hence, you might have heard that teeth are damaged in few patients due to drug treatment.
+Hence, you might have heard that teeth are damaged in a few patients due to drug treatment.
 These drugs are released into saliva, which degrades the teeth.

 Leave a Comment